 4. Cliff Diving at the Blue Pool Has Lead to Death and Injuries

 Rescues here take a long time because there is no staff onsite.
 That said, there have been 10 rescues in the last 2 months alone.
-Just don’t be one of those people.
-If you are really dying to test the water, hike down to the bottom and go in from there so you can quickly get out and warm up.
+If you are really dying to test the water, hike down to the bottom and go in from there so you can get out quickly and warm up.

 5. Some Dogs Can’t Do the Whole Blue Pool Hike